iranreyes/css-custom-properties/README.md

 I will mainly write down the pros versus the preprocessors

 1. Great, you can see all the variables in the browser(Chrome) inspector and play with the values.

+2. Variables are properties -> Neat, because this can been modified(get and set) by javascript